wyuenho/emacs-corfu-pixel-perfect/README.md

   (corfu-pixel-perfect-ignore-annotation-modes '(emacs-lisp-mode)))
 ```

-As a bonus, this feature actually *increases* performance to slightly faster
+As a bonus, this feature actually *increases* performance to be as fast as
-than vanilla `corfu`.
+vanilla `corfu`.

 ## Future improvements